Buying and renting tips

 - getting the house inspected before you buy - by a registered or accredited building surveyor.
 Make sure the inspection includes moisture content measurements to identify any hidden leaks and moisture problems in building materials.

 Rooms with unshaded windows on the north-facing side of the house get more heat and light from the sun, making them warmer and more pleasant to live in during the cooler months.

 Remember that the sun's position is lower in winter, so objects cast longer shadows.
 Look for any objects that may shade your northern windows in winter.
-You can easily find out how much sun a home gets at different times of the year using an app like Sun Seeker on your smart phone or tablet.
+You can easily find out how much sun a home gets at different times of the year by using an app like Sun Seeker on your smart phone or tablet.